 Never Ask a Candidate’s Political Affiliation

 Believe it or not this question treads a fine line.
 Unless you are interviewing within a political setting where affiliation matters, no business should ask what someone’s political views or party is.
-Politics is an emotional and dicey topic for many and it should never be brought into the workplace or define someone’s hiring status.
+Politics is an emotionally charged topic for many and it should never be brought into the workplace or define someone’s hiring status.

 Never Ask About Marriage or Children

-These questions apply to everyone, but target the heart of the matter among female colleagues and families.
-These questions are illegal to ask.
+These questions apply to everyone, but they’re off-limits, as they are simply illegal to ask.
 Ensure that you don’t make assumptions and avoid embarrassing candidates by structuring your questions carefully.
 For example, instead of asking, “Are you married?”
 You may ask, “Have you ever earned a degree or worked under another name?”
 Also, instead of asking, “Do you have children or planning on having children?”
 You may ask, “Do you have availability to work overtime or travel if necessary?”